Minister distances himself from Lee Anderson claim ‘Islamists’ control Sadiq Khan

 Cabinet minister Grant Shapps has distanced himself from Lee Anderson’s claim that “Islamists” have “got control” of Sadiq Khan.

-Prime minister Rishi Sunak is facing calls from Labour for Mr Anderson to lose the whip after he said the London mayor had “given our capital city away to his mates”.
+It comes as Rishi Sunak faces calls from Labour for Mr Anderson to lose the whip after he said the London mayor had “given our capital city away to his mates”.

+The PM is also under pressure to remove the whip from his predecessor Liz Truss, who was interviewed by Steve Bannon and remained silent as he hailed far-right figure Tommy Robinson a "hero”.

+Ms Truss was slammed by former chancellor Sajid Javid, who said “I’d hope every MP would confront such a statement head on”.
+“Liz should really know better,” Sir Sajid added.
+And Labour’s Jonathan Ashworth accused Ms Truss of an “unforgivable lowering of the office of prime minister”.

-Speaking to BBC Breakfast on Saturday, Mr Shapps said he had not seen the comments first-hand but added: “It’s certainly not the way I would put things.
+Speaking to BBC Breakfast on Saturday, Mr Shapps said he had not seen Mr Anderson’s comments first-hand, but added: “It’s certainly not the way I would put things.

-“I think there are more concerns about the way that some of these (pro-Palestinian) protests have been taking place, in particular what we saw projected on to Parliament this week, but I certainly wouldn’t phrase things like that.”
+“I think there are more concerns about the way that some of these (pro-Palestinian) protests have been taking place... but I certainly wouldn’t phrase things like that.”

-The phrase “from the river to the sea” was reportedly beamed on to the Houses of Parliament on Wednesday as protesters gathered in Westminster to call for a ceasefire in Gaza.

 Asked whether Mr Anderson should lose the Tory whip, Mr Shapps said the matter was “one for party itself”.